CyberCryptonic/marist-cyber-range/docs/09_meeting-notes.md

 ## Thursday — Week 1 (Professor Meeting)
 > Note: This is Week 1 of execution for the cyber range project (prior meetings were for a different scope/transition).

+All done through ECRL.
+Will not be creating VMs.
+Setting up requirements document and submitting the documentation to the ECRL.
+Once that is done is when the group goes in for configuration.

+Jozef Masilick & David Delgado (Reach via email) : ECRL

 ### Meeting Info
 - **Date:** 2/5/26 & 2/9/26
 - **Type:** Thursday Mr. Foti / Monday Central Hudson Rep